Tejas-H5/MacroRunner/README.md

 </summary>

 > Replaces all specified ranges in the text with the corresponding string.
 Modulo will be used to loop through strings if fewer strings than ranges are provided.
 It then returns all the new range positions.
-Overlapping ranges will throw an exception.The ranges will also be returned in sorted order based on their starting point, as this is a side-effect of checking for overlapping ranges.
+Overlapping ranges will throw an exception.
+The ranges will also be returned in sorted order based on their starting point, as this is a side-effect of checking for overlapping ranges.

 </details>